EITC, Earned Income Tax Credit, Questions and Answers

 To claim EITC on your tax return, you must meet all the following rules:

-- You, your spouse (if you file a joint return), and all others listed on Schedule EIC, must have a Social Security number that is valid for employment
+- You, your spouse (if you file a joint return), and all others listed on Schedule EIC, must have a Social Security number that is valid for employment and is issued before the due date of the return including extensions

 - You must have earned income from working for someone else or owning or running a farm or business